top of page

 When it comes to our ambitions, they could in theory be summarized as the pursuit of two things: either success, happiness, or both.
 However, since the realization of our ambitions is hidden in uncertainty, we might not always get what we desire in life, no matter how much effort we put into our activities.
 Furthermore, we might get what we want, and still be unsatisfied.
 Thus, there is no necessary correlation between happiness and the ambition to succeed/success itself.

-Even though happiness is easier to understand than success, as success is more abstract than concrete, the logical desire whenever we pursue a goal is not necessarily to be happy, but to actually achieve it.
-Happiness can come either way, whether we achieve our ambitions or not; it's not like we can't ever be happy again should we fail.
-Unless, of course, you're extremely desperate.
-But I digress.
+Even though happiness is easier to understand than success, as success is more abstract than concrete (AKA goal-dependent and self-development-dependent), the logical desire whenever we pursue a goal is not necessarily to be happy, but to actually achieve it.
+And in order to achieve, you should retain a level of displeasure, while nurturing your development towards a greater self.
+To quote John Stuart Mll:

 Life is limited both by duration and by resources.
 As long as we are not depressed, we can technically teach ourselves to develop a positive mindset that's strong enough to make us feel happy.
 We can also invest time and money in entertainment in order to feel happy.
 However, since our goals do not necessarily require happiness, we do not necessarily have to be happy in the process of success or when we are "successful".